 The well planning process starts from geologists and reservoir engineers who decide the best place for the wellbore.
 They may only need to determine a single target, which will often be a tolerance of about 330 ft (100 m) around a certain target point.
 In this case, the angle at which the well enters the target can have various degree of deviation from the plan since a plan requires to hit only one target.
 On the other hand, it might be necessary for the well to penetrate multiple targets, with the final target being increasingly complex.
 This requires what is known as “geosteering”, a process which will be discussed later in the directional drilling series.
 The drilling engineer therefore needs to examine potential surface locations (if more than one is available) and design a well path which meets all necessary target requirements at the lowest possible cost.
 Cost can be minimized most effectively when there is a certain degree of flexibility when it comes to the surface location.

-Even outside the drilling industry, the concept of directional drilling, whereby a drill is precisely guided through a particular target, is a fascinating one.
+The directional drilling, whereby a bit/BHA is precisely guided through a particular target, is a fascinating one.
 This article will describe about applications of directional drilling in oil and gas industry.
-Later on, we will discuss in several aspects of directional drilling such as directional drilling tools, well path design, wellbore navigation tools, etc. Let’s get started.
+Later on, we will discuss in several aspects of directional drilling such as directional drilling tools, well path design, wellbore navigation tools, etc. You can see more details on those topics from this link http://www.drillingformulas.com/category/directional-drilling/.
+Let’s get started.

 Why Drill Directional Wells?